ikcede/article.css/README.md

 # article.css

-Article.css is a small, configurable set of starter styles for any page with a larger amount of written content.
+Article.css is a small, configurable set of starter styles for a pleasant reading experience inspired by [Medium](https://medium.com/).

-Check out the live demo for a preview.
+Check out the [live demo](https://ikcede.github.io/article.css/) for a preview.